janspale/janspale.github.io/_projects/6_project.md

 * ~~get married to a loved soulmate (cringe, ikr) (2023)~~
 * raise (a) child(ren)
 * ~~live abroad for 1/2 year (2017)~~
+* build a house
-* own my dream car
+* own my dream car (sort of 2024)
 * ~~live abroad for 1 year (2023)~~
-* live so well-off I could afford all the camera lenses and bikes I want
+* live so well-off I could afford all the camera lenses and (motor)bikes I want

 ## Fitness & Health